leonhartyao/leonhartyao.github.io/docs/til/git_find.md

 # Search Git Log by Message

-To find commit by message, I add a alias in `~/.gitconfig`:
+To find commit by message, I add an alias in `~/.gitconfig`:

 ```bash
 [alias]